ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 The ACE framework delegates to separate profile documents how to secure communications between the client and the resource servers.
 However, each of the current profiles of ACE defined in {{RFC9202}}{{RFC9203}}{{RFC9431}}{{I-D.ietf-ace-edhoc-oscore-profile}} relies on a security protocol that cannot be used to protect one-to-many group messages, for example sent over IP multicast.

 This document specifies the "coap_group_oscore" profile of the ACE framework, according to which a client uses the Constrained Application Protocol (CoAP) {{RFC7252}}{{I-D.ietf-core-groupcomm-bis}} to communicate with one or multiple resource servers that are members of an application group and share a common set of resources.
-This profile uses Group Object Security for Constrained RESTful Environments (Group OSCORE) {{I-D.ietf-core-oscore-groupcomm}} as the security protocol to protect messages exchanged between the client and the resource servers.
-Hence, it requires that both the client and the resource servers have previously joined the same OSCORE group.
+The security protocol Group Object Security for Constrained RESTful Environments (Group OSCORE) {{I-D.ietf-core-oscore-groupcomm}} is used to protect messages exchanged between the client and the resource servers.
+This requires that both the client and the resource servers have joined the same OSCORE group.

-That is, this profile describes how access control is enforced for a client after it has joined an OSCORE group, to access resources hosted by other members of that group.
-The process for joining the OSCORE group through the respective Group Manager as defined in {{I-D.ietf-ace-key-groupcomm-oscore}} takes place before the process described in this document and is out of the scope of this profile.
+This profile describes how access control is enforced for a client after it has joined an OSCORE group, to access resources hosted by other members of that group.
+The process for joining the OSCORE group through the respective Group Manager as defined in {{I-D.ietf-ace-key-groupcomm-oscore}} takes place separately from the process described in this document, and it is out of the scope of this profile.
+The client needs to join the OSCORE group before requesting an access token that indicates the client's authorization and access rights in the group.

 The client proves its authorization and access rights to the resource server(s) by using an access token that is bound to the client's public key used in the OSCORE group (the proof-of-possession key).

 This profile uses Group OSCORE to achieve server authentication and proof of possession of the client's private key used in the OSCORE group in question.
 Note that proof of possession is not achieved through a dedicated protocol element.
 Instead, it is achieved when the resource server receives from the client a message protected with Group OSCORE and successfully verifies source authentication of such message through the client's public key bound to the access token.

 Furthermore, this profile provides proof of the client's membership to the OSCORE group, by binding the access token to information from the pre-established Group OSCORE Security Context, as well as to the client's authentication credential used in the group and including the client's public key.
-This allows the resource server(s) to verify the client's group membership upon reception of a message protected with Group OSCORE from that client.
+This allows the resource server(s) in the group to verify the client's group membership upon reception of a message protected with Group OSCORE from that client.

 Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} specifies how to use CBOR Object Signing and Encryption (COSE) {{RFC9052}}{{RFC9053}} to secure CoAP messages.
 Group OSCORE builds on OSCORE to provide secure group communication and ensures source authentication: by means of digital signatures embedded in the protected message (when using the group mode); or by protecting a message with pairwise keying material derived from the asymmetric keys of the two peers exchanging the message (when using the pairwise mode).